Records and GradingClick on a topic below to view the details.

-- Credit will be awarded only once, the final time, for a repeated course.
+- Credit will be awarded only once for a repeated course.

-- Students wishing to repeat a class in which they already received a P, S, C-, or better grade may not register for the class until Phase III of registration, except in the case of students needing to retake English composition for admission to teacher education.
+- Students wishing to repeat a class in which they already received a P, S, C-, or better grade, may not register for the class until Phase III of registration.
+Students, in this circumstance, who register for a repeated course prior to Phase III may be required to drop the course by the academic department or Registrar's Office.
 The repeat registration for English composition prior to Phase III requires the written permission of the chair of the respective department.